Khwaja Ahrar: Education and learning

+Business

-After returning from Herat, at the age of 29, he had completed his training.
+After returning from Herat, at the age of 29, he completed his training.
 He bought a piece of cultivable land and began farming.
-His land produced a great deal of yield and he was able to grow very fast.
-Within the period of a decade, he owned many farming lands, businesses, Turkish baths, khanqahs and was sending trading caravans well into China.
+His land produced a great deal of yield very fast.
+Within a decade, he owned many farming lands, businesses, Turkic baths, khanqahs, and was sending trading caravans to trade with China.
 Historians contend he had become one of the richest men of Central Asia.
-He used to spend most of his money on the needy.
+He used to spend most of his money on philanthropy.
 Most of his wealth was invested in Waqf (religious endowments) and was used for the needy.